wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : Look we can't stop.
 We need to give him a big send him off.
 Before we get to the good bit.
 As the new Lord Naff, I've got plans...
 Big plans.
 I'll be making a statement later.

-- They go into "the church"
+- They go through the curtains into "the church"

 **_Roxy Belmeadows_** : Well there you have it.
 A day of sadness and turmoil for the people of Wildboarclough.
 Clive Ignatious Maximillian Naff, a man who did so much for this village.
 He will be sorely missed.

-- Roxy leaves through curtains
+- Roxy leaves through curtains as soon as lights have blacked out

 ---